ChibiOS/ChibiOS/readme.txt

 - NEW: Now it is possible to share DMA channels in the STM32 HAL thanks to a centralized manager.
 Channels are allocated when the driver is started and released when it is stopped.
+- NEW: Added an STM32 C++ demo for the GNU compiler.
 - OPT: STM32 PWM driver implementation simplified.
 - CHANGE: Now pwmChangePeriod() does not implicitly disable the active PWM channels.